keboola/connection-docs/tutorial/ad-hoc/index.md

 You can now run arbitrary code in Python, using common data scientist tools like [Pandas](https://pandas.pydata.org/) or [Matplotlib](https://matplotlib.org/).
-E.g. to load the file use:
+For instance, to load the file, use:

 {% highlight python %}
 import pandas